-The type of diseases you can get from exposing yourself to cat waste are called zoonotic, which means they are spread from your cat to you.
-Let’s see what type of issues your can have from having a dirty litter box at home.
+The type of diseases you can get from exposing yourself to cat waste is called zoonotic, which means they are spread from your cat to you.
+Let’s see what type of issues you can have from having a dirty litter box at home.

 Exposure to Ammonia

-Cats are host of some types of bacteria that could be spread to humans though the cat’s waste.
+Cats are a host of some types of bacteria that could be spread to humans through the cat’s waste.
 There are 2 bacteria-caused diseases: